 The Bat Friendly Tequila and Mezcal™ is led by:

-• Dr. Rodrigo Medellín is Senior Professor at the Institute of Ecology UNAM, and has conducted research for the conservation of bats and other mammals for over 30 years.
+Dr. Rodrigo Medellín is Senior Professor at the Institute of Ecology UNAM and has conducted research for the conservation of bats and other mammals for over 30 years.
 His research seeks to inform and orient policy and decision-making processes in conservation.
-In part, his work led to delisting the lesser long-nosed bat, a previously endangered agave pollinator, in Mexico.
+In part, his work led to the delisting of the lesser long-nosed bat, a previously endangered agave pollinator, in Mexico.
 Rodrigo is Co-Chair of the World Conservation Union´s Bat Specialist Group.

 For more information visit: